 Use a gluten-free flour, swap the soy sauce for tamari and use a gluten-free panko breadcrumbs.

 I hope you will love these tofu bites as much as we do!
 If you try them, please leave a comment below and rate the recipe to let me know how they were.

 - 3 tbsp soy sauce - or tamari for gluten-free

 To make the tofu

-- 454 g extra firm tofu dried with paper towel and cut in 1 inches cubes
+- 454 g extra firm tofu (or one block) - patted dry and cut in 1-2 inches cubes